ClaireLally8/Waggy-Box/README.md

 #### Database Used
 - Django makes use of the SQL Database,
     - Throughout development, I  used the SQLite Database.
-    - Once deployed, the database was moved over to PostgreSQL which was provided by heroku.
+    - Once deployed, the database was moved over to PostgreSQL which was provided by Heroku.

 #### Database Models
-In order to fully visualise the structure of the database, I created an initial [ER Diagram](desgin/ER-diagram.pdf)
+In order to fully visualize the structure of the database, I created an initial [ER Diagram](desgin/ER-diagram.pdf)

 As the website progressed, the structure of the models adjusted slightly, and the end result is structured with 7 different models.